jjgecon/EconJM_auto_doc_gen/output_docs/zurich/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

-I am particularly drawn to the University of Zurich's Department of Economics due to its strong emphasis on addressing pressing economic inequalities and its commitment to diversity and inclusion, which align closely with my research on cultural influences in economic behavior and policy.
-My job market paper highlights how media representations influence labor force participation, directly relating to the department's focus on policy implications of inequality.
-Furthermore, my use of generative AI in social science research exemplifies a technological frontier that complements the innovative methodologies encouraged at Zurich.
-Additionally, my service as President of the Economics Graduate Club underscores my dedication to inclusive academic communities, fostering collaboration and mentorship.
+I am particularly drawn to the project due to its strong emphasis on addressing pressing economic inequalities.
+Although my recent work is primarily empirical and involves managing large datasets, I also have experience in macroeconomics, specifically in research on entrepreneurial talent misallocation.
+I believe these skills and insights could be valuable for this position.